Rules

 1. The season will consist of 10 regular-season games and a post-season tournament.
 Games are usually played, but not limited to, Sunday evenings between Memorial Day and Labor Day.

-2. The commissioner or acting commissioner may call off an entire week or games due to weather in extreme circumstances.
-Rained-out games will be either cancelled or rescheduled, depending on field availability.
+2. The commissioner or acting commissioner may call off an entire week or games due to weather (rain, heat, etc.) in extreme circumstances.
+Called off games will be either cancelled or rescheduled, depending on field availability.

 3. If any team cannot field a team on a given Sunday, that team captain may reschedule that game with the consent of their opponents.
 Teams who reschedule a game ahead of time are still required to supply referees for games at the originally scheduled time of their game, unless other arrangements are made.
 The board must approve all rescheduling.